Skip to content

 Exact match example:

-When a vocabulary imports concepts from another vocabulary, you will need to both add the concept and also update the concept scheme.
-Optionally, you might create a 'collection' that groups the imported concepts in to a manageble frame.
-See Import a concept for detailed steps for importing a concept into a vocabulary.
+When a vocabulary imports concepts from another vocabulary, you will need to both add the Concept and also update the concept scheme.
+Optionally, you might create a 'collection' that groups the imported concepts in to a manageable frame.
+See Import a concept for detailed steps for importing a Concept into a vocabulary.

 Additional elements